theyounglord/Fully-functional-form/README.md

-## Well Hello there! :wave: This repository is not only meant to showcase my Double Slider Form but also to show that how to create a repository on GitHub with some Proffesional touch to begin with.
+## Well Hello there! :wave: This repository is not only meant to showcase my Double Slider Form but to also show that how to create a repository on GitHub with some Proffesional touch to begin with.

 # :ledger: Fully Functional Double Slider Form.

-Below you can see what i have created:-
+Below you can see an animation that what i have created:-

 ![App Ideas Image](./giphy.gif)